 Despite this diversity, a cohesive community emerged.
 “They maintained a tie to Portugal and they were religious – Catholicism was a big touchpoint,” says Xavier.
 They began to speak a creole language known as Patuá, which mixed Portuguese with Asian languages like Malay, Sinhalese and Cantonese.
 “Food also became a hallmark of their community,” with dishes that layered Asian spices and cooking techniques on a Portuguese base.

-After the Japanese expelled all foreigners and sealed itself off from the world in 1639, and the Dutch conquered Goa and Malacca in the mid-1600s, Macau became Portugal’s base in Asia.
+After the Japanese expelled all foreigners and sealed itself off from the world in 1639, and the Dutch blockaded Goa and conquered Malacca in the mid-1600s, Macau became Portugal’s base in East Asia.
 When the British took over Hong Kong, many Macanese took advantage of the economic opportunities across the water.
 The 1853 census recorded the number of “Portuguese (Goa and Macau)” in Hong Kong as 459, compared to 476 “Europeans and Americans,” 352 “Indians, Malays, and natives of Manila” and 37,536 Chinese, including mainland migrants, indigenous villagers, boat people and “emigrants waiting passage to California, etc.”

 Xavier’s own family migrated from Macau to Hong Kong in late 19th century.
 “My grandfather was Lisbelo Xavier, who founded the Hong Kong Printing Press in 1888,” he says.
 His son, Pedro d’Alcantara Xavier, grew up to become a clerk in various Hong Kong institutions, including the Kowloon-Canton Railway – a typical career path for many of Hong Kong’s Portuguese.